- Purchase the complete Expat Arrivals South Africa Guide (PDF)

 Taxes in South Africa

-Expats are considered tax residents if they are present in South Africa for any of the following periods:
+Expats are categorised as residents for tax purposes if they have been in South Africa for any of the following periods:

-91 days or more total during the year of assessment
+91 days or more in total during the year of assessment

 91 days or more in each of the preceding five years